-Genetic testing for inherited conditions including single gene testing, applies to individuals who are clinically symptomatic for a suspected condition and/or may be at increased risk for carrying a pathogenic variant associated with a condition(s) based on family history or ancestry.
+Genetic testing for inherited conditions includes single gene testing and applies to individuals, including pregnancies, which are clinically symptomatic for a suspected condition and/or may be at increased risk for carrying a pathogenic variant associated with a condition(s) based on family history or ancestry.
 The clinical utility of such testing may include making a definitive diagnosis or offering important prognostic information that could meaningfully impact patient management and clinical outcomes for affected individuals and their family members.
-Specific testing realms discussed in this guideline are general indications for single gene or multi-gene testing including but not limited to hereditary cardiac, hereditary neurologic, thrombophilia, preimplantation genetic testing, and genetic biomarker testing of rejection in solid organ transplantation.
+Specific testing realms discussed in this guideline are general indications for single gene or multi-gene testing including but not limited to hereditary cardiac, primary mitochondrial diseases, hereditary neurologic, hereditary retinal disorders, thrombophilia, preimplantation genetic testing, and genetic biomarker testing of rejection in solid organ transplantation.